 Noxious weeds and grass are not to exceed 12 inches in height.
 If a property owner does not comply with an order from the Code Enforcement Officer, the Franklin County Board of Health will intervene and order the mowing of the property.
-The Township will then mow and/or clean up the property and establish a lien against the property.
+The township will then mow and/or clean up the property and establish a lien against the property for payment for services.

 No commercial vehicles are permitted to park in residential areas.
-All vehicles must have a current registration and must be operable.
-No vehicles are permitted to sit on jacks, blocks, etc. No more than 1 inoperable or wrecked vehicle will be allowed per one dwelling unit.
-Any permitted inoperable vehicles must be parked or stored by completely enclosing the same within a permitted or accessory structure or by screening it with a 100% opaque fence no less than 6' and no more than 8' in height so as to not be visible.
-Those in violation are subject to several zoning violations and are referred to the Franklin County Development Department for disposition, if not corrected.
+All vehicles must have a current registration and be operable.
+No vehicles are permitted to sit on jacks, blocks, etc. No more than one inoperable or wrecked vehicle will be allowed per one dwelling unit.
+Any permitted inoperable vehicles must be parked or stored by completely enclosing it within a permitted or accessory structure, or by screening it with a 100 percent opaque fence no less than 6′ and no more than 8′ in height so as to not be visible.
+Those in violation are subject to zoning violations and will be referred to the Franklin County Development Department for disposition, if not corrected.

-All residents are required to subscribe for refuse pick-up, which is on Friday, starting at 6:00 AM.
-All trash is to be at the curb no earlier than 12 hours before scheduled pick-up.
+All residents are required to contract with the service provider of record for refuse pick-up.
 Trash cans are to be removed from the curb no later than Friday evening.
 All trash is to be secured in bags and trash cans.
-No boxes or 55-gallon drums are permitted for holding trash.
-Do not overload bags and cans.

 The property owner is responsible for the payment for refuse removal.
-If you are a renter, you should check with the property owner as to who will pay the bill.
-Senior Township residents receive a discounted fee for service.
+If you are a renter, check with the property owner to determine who will pay the bill.
+Senior township residents receive a discounted fee for service.

 150 S. Front St., Columbus, OH 43215